 If you don’t see this toggle, it’s because your Apple Watch does not support Raise to Speak.
 Again, you will need at least Apple Watch Series 3 in order to take advantage of this feature.
 Raise to Speak is unsupported on Series 2 and Series 1 watch models.

 TUTORIAL: How to type to Siri instead of talking

-- Control With Silent Mode—Siri will silence all audio feedback when you set the watch to silent.
-Siri will continue to talk to you when the watch is connected to Bluetooth headphones.
+- Control With Silent Mode—Siri goes mum when you set the watch to silent, but continues talking to you when the watch is connected to Bluetooth headphones.